itisusama-writer/152410/chapter-2.md

 "Nothing's wrong!"
 Areeba tried to stand, wobbled, and Uncle Jamil caught her elbow.
 "I feel fine now.
 Really.
 Please, I don't want to ruin the trip for everyone."

-Ayesha studied her cousin's face.
+Ayesha studied her sister's face.
 The color was returning, yes, but there was something else, a tightness around her eyes, a forced quality to her smile.
 Like she was performing normalcy rather than feeling it.

 "We should at least rest," Uncle Jamil said.
 "How much farther to the hotel, driver?"